 Better pressure relief – Staying comfy as you sleep can be tricky when the body’s pressure points (shoulders, hips, knees) aren’t properly cushioned.
 A good bed or topper will provide an extra cushioning layer that cradles these areas to make sure they stay as pressure pain-free as possible.

 Mattress topper vs new mattress: Prices

 Depending on whether you want luxury or affordable, the price of a new mattress can span from less than $200 to over $9,000 (hello, Tempur-Pedic).
-The type of bed you go for (hybrid, memory foam, innerspring or latex) also affects the price.
+The type of bed you go for (hybrid, memory foam, innerspring, latex or a fully organic mattress) also affects the price.

 Mattress toppers are normally much cheaper but they don't last as long, so the price element of this comparison article needs to be weighed up in terms of the cost right now versus the long-term investment in your sleep and general health.

 That said, some luxury toppers can run to several hundred dollars, which is well over the price of an affordable queen size bed.
 For example, Nectar sells a fantastic all-foam mattress from just $499 (see our Nectar mattress sales and deals guide), while Saatva makes a bed topper that costs up to $470 (see our Saatva mattress sales and discounts round-up).

 Winner: It’s a draw.
 Why, when new mattresses are clearly more expensive?
 Because if you buy a mattress topper for a sub-par bed, the overall cost to your sleep and posture will be higher in the long-term rather than spending a little more now to get a new mattress that suits your body and sleep.